edalorzo/fundamental-programming/README.rst

 	at com.fasterxml.jackson.databind.deser.std.StdValueInstantiator.createFromObjectWith(StdValueInstantiator.java:274)
 	...
 14 more

-So, the first change we must do is change the way we build our validation barrier in the controller.
-We no longer need to use bean validation or ``BindingResult`` objects since we're guarantee that if the object reaches our controller method it is completely valid.
+So, the first change we must do is to change the way we build our validation barrier in the controller.
+We no longer need to use bean validation or ``BindingResult`` objects since our immutable objects already guarantees that if it reaches the controller layer then it is completely valid.
 If it is invalid, it will fail in the deserialization phase, though.

 .. code-block:: java